St Mary’s Inn closed in May 2017

-From 8 to 14 August 2016 it’s Afternoon Tea Week in the United Kingdom.
-To mark the occasion I headed into Northumberland and visited St Mary’s Inn at Stannington near Morpeth.
+To mark the United Kingdom’s Afternoon Tea Week I headed into Northumberland to visit St Mary’s Inn at Stannington near Morpeth.

 Did the big week make your diary?
 Maybe you were hungover from IPA Day (7 August)?
 Or were you simply too focused planning events to mark the concurrent National Allotments Week?